 Stop Antibiotic Abuse on Factory Farms

-Almost 80 percent of antibiotics sold in the United States are given to food animals.
-Factory farms indiscriminately use these antibiotics with healthy pigs, chickens and beef cattle, not to treat sick animals but to force animals to grow to market weight and compensate for the crowded, filthy conditions in which the animals live.
+Factory farms use 70 percent of antibiotics in the United States, not for sick people and animals, but for healthy pigs, chickens and beef cattle.
+Why?
+The agricultural industry says it helps the animals grow to market weight more quickly.
+Antibiotics also compensate for the crowded, filthy conditions in which the animals live.

 Sign PetitionSign Petition